 One such piece of information is a link to the test profile developer's site.
 For example, the specviewperf test profile's downloads.xml file indicates a domain of spec.org and the stress-ng test profile's test-definition.xml file indicates the project's URL as http://kernel.ubuntu.com/~cking/stress-ng/.
 Following this link provides very detailed information on the test and some caveats.

-I find Phoronix Test Suite to be extremely beneficial to GNU/Linux distribution review publishing sites, such as this one, to any GNU/Linux enthusiast who wants to understand system performance, and of course to enterprise users.
+Phoronix Test Suite to be extremely beneficial to GNU/Linux distribution review publishing sites, such as this one, to any GNU/Linux enthusiast who wants to understand system performance, and of course to its intended target, enterprise customers.
 Making this software freely available to anyone interested in benchmarking and better understanding their systems is a great service.
-I also believe PTS provides what Phoronix Media promises in its description of the software, quoted at the top of this article.
+I also believe PTS provides what Phoronix Media promises in its description of the software.